 Selection criteria

 The interview will be held on the topic chosen for dissertation.
-The interview will be evaluated on the basis of the applicant's scientific competence, motivation in choosing the dissertation topic, theoretical background and initial methodological skills.
+The interview will be evaluated on the basis of the applicant's research competence, motivation in choosing the dissertation topic, theoretical background and initial methodological skills.

 Composition of the competition points